 R&D can be directed to either type of intermediate good.
 Here we introduce several ingredients allowing for an identification of the key structural relationships.
 Firstly, we assume there are two types of R&D, vertical and horizontal R&D, which can be sector specific.
-Firms can introduce a new high-tech or low-tech specific intermediate goods.
+Firms can introduce a new high-tech or low-tech specific intermediate good or can improve the quality of the existing high-tech or low-tech intermediate goods.
 Secondly, there are several types of fixed and market-complexity R&D costs that are heterogeneous across sectors and/or R&D types.
 Thirdly, we assume domestic R&D can benefit from international technology linkages, e.g., channeled through foreign direct investment (FDI) flows.